promanenko/gigaspaces-sbp-jekyll/sqlserver-delta-server.markdown

 [<img src="/attachment_files/sqlserver-pic6.png" width="400" height="300">](/attachment_files/sqlserver-pic6.png)

 #### Step 11:
-Now, head on over to Visual Studio and open the project to make some customizations for your project.
+Head on over to Visual Studio and open the project to make some customizations for your project.
+In program.cs, you will find values like:
+{%highlight java%}
-In program.cs, you will find values like string _connStr = "Data Source=YOUR-PC\\SQL2012;Initial Catalog=datagrid;Integrated Security=True";
+string _connStr = "Data Source=YOUR-PC\\SQL2012;Initial Catalog=datagrid;Integrated Security=True";
+{%endhighlight%}

 Please change them to reflect values according to your set up.
 You can easily copy this string from visual studio itself (if you have configured the database connection).
 Head over to Server explorer in Visual Studio, click on Data Connections->your database connection.
-On the right hand side, properties window you will see the connection string that you would need to copy/paste in _connStr.
+On the right hand side, properties window you will see the connection string that you would need to copy/paste in **_connStr**.

 ![](/attachment_files/sqlserver-pic7.png)